TayMcQuaya/AudioBook-Organizer/documentation/Login_System/Google_Auth/GOOGLE_AUTH_FLOW.md

 # 🔐 Google Authentication Flow

-This document outlines the step-by-step process of how a user signs in using Google OAuth within the AudioBook Creator application.
+This document outlines the step-by-step process of how a user signs in using Google OAuth within the AudioBook Organizer application.

 ## Overview